-Reporting to the Enabling Witness Project Manager, the Project Administrator will provide assistance in a range of administrative and operational tasks, ensuring key processes are correctly followed and documented around matters including security, financial management, and general administration.
-The Project Administrator will deliver all tasks in line with USAID rules and regulations, IWPR’s own processes and procedures, and ensure financial and project activities are delivered and reported on as per donor and client requirements.
+Reporting to the Ukraine Voices Project Manager, the Project Administrator will provide assistance in a range of administrative and operational tasks, ensuring key processes are correctly followed and documented around matters including financial management, procurement, general administration and security.
+The Project Administrator will deliver all tasks in line with IWPR’s policies and procedures and FCDO requirements, and ensure financial and project activities are delivered and reported on as per donor and client requirements.

 The successful applicant may be expected to work on additional smaller IWPR initiatives in Ukraine as and when required, including in the areas of media and CSO development.

-- Assist the IWPR Project Manager on all local administrative matters related to the delivery of project activities and media production, such as coordinating travel, arranging project meetings and workshops, and procurement;
+- Assist the IWPR Project Manager on local administrative matters related to the delivery of project activities and media production, such as conducting procurement exercises, completing contracting and payment forms, coordinating travel, and arranging project meetings and workshops;

 - Assist with local payments as required, via close liaison with the IWPR Project Manager and HQ finance team, including local fees and stipends administered;